arcmite/arc-website/docs/guides/getting-started.md

 We recommend buying the **Ultimate Edition Bundle** — it includes all the official DLC.
 Many online servers require at least some of these DLC's to join.
 The game is frequently on [sale](https://steamdb.info/app/244210/), so it's worth waiting for a discount if you're not in a rush.

 ::: tip TIP
 After installation, launch the game once.
 It's not strictly required, but doing so ensures that all folders and config files are created.
-You can close the game after reaching the main menu.
+You can then close the game after reaching the main menu.
 :::

-## 2. Install Content Manager
+## Install Content Manager

 <!-- TODO: ADD REFERENCES TO ILJA'S CREATOR PROFILE FOR THIS SECTION -->